hazelcast/hazelcast-cpp-client/README.md

     TypedData result = map.get<int>(3);
 ```

-As you can see in the above code snippet, we are putting int, string and MyCustomObject to the same map.
+As you can see in the above code snippet, we are putting `int`, `string` and MyCustomObject to the same map.
 Both the key and value can be of different type for each map.put call.

 If you want to use mixed type map with near cache, then you should use the MixedNearCacheConfig class and add config to the ClientConfig using the addMixedNearCacheConfig method.
 See the below example:
 ```